seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 assuage his pains by the heat of the fire.
 It is an attempt to warm up, not to cool down.
 Similarly what the lustful beings in the world are doing in the face of the fires of lust is a warming up.
-It can in no way be compared to the extinction and the cooling down of the *Arahants*.
+It can in no way be compared to the extinction and the cooling down of the *arahants*.

-As the phrase *nibbutiṁ bhuñjamānā* implies, that extinction is a blissful experience for the *Arahants*.
-It leaves a permanent effect on the *Arahant*, so much so that upon reflection he sees that his influxes are extinct, just as a man with his hands and feet cut off, knows upon reflection that his limbs are gone.[^fn41] It seems that the deeper implications of the word Nibbāna have
+As the phrase *nibbutiṁ bhuñjamānā* implies, that extinction is a blissful experience for the *arahants*.
+It leaves a permanent effect on the *arahant*, so much so that upon reflection he sees that his influxes are extinct, just as a man with his hands and feet cut off, knows upon reflection that his limbs are gone.[^fn41] It seems that the deeper implications of the word Nibbāna have